FUNDINGPIPS ARTICLE Β· RULES

 As of April 2026, these regions generally have no FundingPips restrictions (standard KYC applies):

-This list isn't exhaustive.
-If your country isn't on the restricted list, it's typically supported.
+This list is not exhaustive.
+If your country is not on the restricted list, it is typically supported.

 How to check your eligibility